 Deltion (Bulletin) of the Christian Archaeological Society (Deltion tes Christianikes Archaiologikes Hetaireias)

 A major scholarly journal, begun in 1892, devoted to research in Early Christian, Byzantine and post-Byzantine art and archaeology written in the main European languages (Greek, English, French, German, Italian).
 The Deltion offers open access to content with a five year moving wall.

 Directory of Open Access Journals (DOAJ)

-This directory provides free access to close to 6,000 academic journals drawn from the humanities, sciences, and mathematics.
+This directory provides free access to close to 17,500 peer reviewed, open access, academic journals drawn from the humanities, sciences, and mathematics.
 Over 2,500 journals are searchable at article level.

 The Getty Research Portal

 The Getty Research Portal is a free online search platform providing worldwide access to an extensive collection of digitized art history texts from a range of institutions.
 This multilingual and multicultural union catalog affords art historians and other researchers the ability to search and download complete digital copies of publications devoted to art, architecture, material culture, and related fields.
 The Getty Research Portal is a collaborative project initiated by the Getty Research Institute in 2012.
 Founded with a group of international contributors, including the Avery Architectural & Fine Arts Library at Columbia University, the Biblioteca de la Universidad de Málaga, the Frick Art Reference Library, the Heidelberg University Library, the Institut national d’histoire de l’art, members of the New York Art Resources Consortium, and the Thomas J. Watson Library at the Metropolitan Museum of Art, the Portal aggregates access to an ever-increasing number of digitized art-historical texts from a growing list of contributors.

 The Global Digital Library on Theology and Ecumenism (GlobeTheoLib)